 In a future video, I’ll talk about other Android timelapse apps I recommend.

-First things first, the good stuff.
+First things first, the good new updates.

-- Funnily enough this crops in to the main lens FOV so it’s kind of like a tele lens if you know what I mean.
+- Funnily enough, this crops into the main lens FOV so it’s kind of like a tele lens if you know what I mean.

-- There is a night timelapse feature which is great for car trails but also works for holy grail/day to night shots.
+- There is a night timelapse feature which is great for car trails but also works for holy grail/day-to-night shots.

 How to shoot a timelapse on Samsung

 - To shoot a timelapse you open the camera app and swipe to the hyperlapse camera mode.
-As a side note I think this should be called ‘timelapse' mode, but that's not the point here.
+As a side note, I think this should be called ‘timelapse' mode, but that's not the point here.

 - Then you choose your recording speed, which goes from automatic, to 5x to 60x, and then it goes to night 15x or night 45x.